-The Director of Finance is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the entity are protected from loss, theft or misuse.
+The Deputy City Manager or designee is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the entity are protected from loss, theft or misuse.
 The internal control structure shall be designed to provide reasonable assurance that these objectives are met.
 The concept of reasonable assurance recognizes that (1) the cost of a control should not exceed the benefits likely to be derived; and (2) the valuation costs and benefits require estimates and judgments by management.

-Accordingly, the Director of Finance shall establish a process for annual independent review by an external auditor to assure compliance with policies and procedures.
+Accordingly, the Deputy City Manager or designee shall establish a process for annual independent review by an external auditor to assure compliance with policies and procedures.
 The internal controls shall address the following points: